Frequently Asked Questions (FAQ)

 What does rehabilitation mean in relation to prison?

 As defined by Dictionary.com, rehabilitation means “to restore to a condition of good health, ability to work, or the like.”
-As applied to inmates and parolees, this definition fits the mission of the Division of Rehabilitative Programs of using evidence-based rehabilitative programming to change the criminal mindset, so inmates leave prison prepared to be healthy, productive members of society.
+As applied to offenders and parolees, this definition fits the mission of the Division of Rehabilitative Programs of using evidence-based rehabilitative programming to change the criminal mindset, so offender leave prison prepared to be healthy, productive members of society.

 What is an offender?

-At CDCR, the term “offender” refers to a person who has broken the law and is now serving time in prison as an inmate.
-While technically the term offender can also apply to people on parole, DRP uses it for inmates in prison.
+At CDCR, the term “offender” refers to a person who has broken the law and is now serving time in prison as an offender.
+While technically the term offender can also apply to people on parole, DRP uses it for offenders in prison.

 What is a correctional counselor?

-As part of their duties, Correctional Counselors work inside prisons to assist in the assessment, development, and recommended correctional programming for their assigned inmates.
+As part of their duties, Correctional Counselors work inside prisons to assist in the assessment, development, and recommended correctional programming for their assigned offenders.

 What is Cognitive Behavioral Intervention?